QUOPA/TestTools/README.md

   * A Test Case is a minimal test unit, and written in a function with/without parameter(s)
   * A Test Case MUST be enveloped by namespace representing Test Suite
 * Test Suite
-  * A Test Suite is a collection of Test Suites, and represented by namespace.
+  * A Test Suite is a collection of Test Cases, and represented by namespace.
   * The namespace specifying Test Suite MUST have function named 'TestSuite' with/without parameter(s)
   * The function 'TestSuite' register Test Cases by **REGISTERTESTCASE**(TestCaseFnName, Parameters...) macro.